 Camera

-The Obi Worldphone SF1 offers a 13 Megapixel rear camera with Sony Exmor IMX214 sensor and F2.0 Aperture and an LED flash light.
+The Obi Worldphone SF1 offers a 13 rear camera with Sony Exmor IMX214 sensor and F2.0 and an flash light.
 In its front there is a 5 megapixel selfie shooter and a flash light.
 The Motorola Moto G Turbo is armed with a 13 megapixel shooter and a 5 megapixel selfie taker.

 We haven’t tested the Moto G Turbo so cannot say for sure how its cameras are and compared to SF1’s cameras are they better or not.
 But as we said in SF1’s review as well, the Obi smartphone’s cameras were quite erratic and offered good output only in good lighting.